facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 #### 1. Install Pods and Run Codegen.

 The first step we need to run is the usual steps we run every time we have to prepare our iOS application.
-Cocoapods is the tool we use to setup React native dependencies and, as part of the process, it will also run Codegen for us.
+CocoaPods is the tool we use to setup React Native dependencies and, as part of the process, it will also run Codegen for us.

 1. Navigate to the `ios` folder
 2. Run `bundle install` to install the Ruby bundler